Cuprate/cuprate/books/protocol/src/consensus_rules/transactions/outputs.md

 ### Outputs Must Not Overflow

-The and the outputs when summed must not overflow a u64[^amount-overflow].
+The outputs when summed must not overflow a u64[^amount-overflow].

 ### Output Amount

-For version 1 txs sum of the outputs must be less than the sum of the inputs, the difference between the inputs and the outputs is then the fee.[^more-in-than-out] The amount of each outputs must also not be zero.[^zero-output]
+For version 1, txs sum of the outputs must be less than the sum of the inputs, the difference between the inputs and the outputs is then the fee.[^more-in-than-out] The amount of each output must also not be zero.[^zero-output]

-From hard-fork 2 version 1 transaction output amounts also must be validly decomposed[^decomposed-amounts].
+From hard-fork 2, version 1 transaction output amounts also must be validly decomposed[^decomposed-amounts].
 A valid decomposed amount is an amount contained in [this table](https://github.com/monero-project/monero/blob/eac1b86bb2818ac552457380c9dd421fb8935e5b/src/cryptonote_basic/cryptonote_format_utils.cpp#L52)

-For version 2 txs all outputs must have a zero amount.[^v2-output-amount]
+For version 2, txs all outputs must have a zero amount.[^v2-output-amount]

 ### Output Keys Canonical